wpilibsuite/frc-docs/source/docs/software/labview-dashboard/driver-station-labview-dashboard.rst

 FRC LabVIEW Dashboard
 =====================

 The Dashboard application installed and launched by the FRC\ |reg| Driver Station is a LabVIEW program designed to provide teams with basic feedback from their robot, with the ability to expand and customize the information to suit their needs.
-This Dashboard application uses Network Tables and contains a variety of tools that teams may find useful.
+This Dashboard application uses :term:`NetworkTables` and contains a variety of tools that teams may find useful.

 LabVIEW Dashboard
 -----------------